 Texas Pig Path Ride is a shorter 60-mile stretch of road southeast of Hunt that rides through Comfort, TX.
 The ride has a few turns and inclines but promises wonderful views of flowers and open pastures as you follow Turtle Creek to the Guadalupe River.

 For a historical look at bikes, take your bike out for a ride to the Lone Star Motorcycle Museum, open March through November on Friday, Saturday, and Sunday.
-Admission is only $6 per adult or active military at $4 per person.
+Admission is only six dollars per adult or active military four dollars per person.
 The museum is open from 10 a.m. to 5 p.m.

 There are also a few biker rallies in Texas for motorcycle enthusiasts.

-Like any road trip, it’s important to be prepared and pack accordingly.
+Like any road trip, it’s important to be prepared and to pack accordingly.
 Under the hot summer sun, it’s extremely important to stay hydrated on your ride and bring adequate sun protection.
 With the number of ranches and farms in the Texas Hill Country, keep a lookout for animals like cattle that occasionally cross the roads.
 Deer are also another hazard for bikers with dawn and dusk being prime time for deer to be out.
 Please heed any warning sign posted on your ride such as hairpin turns or low water crossings.
-Other than that, have a safe and enjoyable ride!
+Have a safe and enjoyable ride!